 After continuous replication is in progress, disk writes are immediately transferred to the cache storage account.
-Site Recovery processes the data, and sends it to the target storage account.
+Site Recovery processes the data, and sends it to the target storage account or replica managed disks.
 After the data is processed, recovery points are generated in the target storage account every few minutes.

 When you initiate a failover, the VMs are created in the target resource group, target virtual network, target subnet, and in the target availability set.
 During a failover, you can use any recovery point.